Basic Guitar Strumming Patterns

 Basic Rhythm Timing and Notation

-In rhythm guitar playing, rhythm slashes are typically used to denote how to strum a pattern.
-The rhythm slash looks like normal standard notations except that the heads of the notes are flat instead of rounded.
-This table shows the common notation used in deciphering rhythm playing.
+When playing rhythms on the guitar, rhythm slashes are typically used to denote how you should strum a pattern.
+The rhythm slash looks like the normal standard notation except that the heads of the notes are flat instead of rounded.
+This illustration below is an example of what you would see…

 Download .gtp5 or .mp3 file ( Right-click Save Target as... )